solo-io/solo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/oauth/dex/_index.md

 ```
 127.0.0.1 dex.gloo-system.svc.cluster.local
 ```
-The OIDC flow redirects the browser to a login page hosts by dex.
+The OIDC flow redirects the browser to a login page hosted by dex.
 This line in the hosts file will allow this flow to work, with
 Dex hosted inside our cluster (using `kubectl port-forward`).

 {{% notice note %}}